 On Jan.
 5, 2015, the U.S. Court of Appeals for the Second Circuit, by denying a request for rehearing and a rehearing en banc, confirmed that the Settlement Agreements Travelers agreed to in 2004 were binding and enforceable contracts between the parties, that all conditions had been satisfied, and that, in an attempt to avoid its obligation to thousands of asbestos victims, whatever Travelers’ “private hopes and dreams were,” they were not supported by the language of the agreement… Read More

-Our attorneys are compassionate about the incredibly difficult situation of asbestos victims and are deeply committed to holding accountable those companies responsible for allowing this potentially deadly exposure helping victims receive fair compensation.
+Our attorneys have compassion for asbestos victims and are committed to holding companies accountable for allowing potentially deadly exposures.
+We want to help victims receive fair compensation and, hopefully, save lives.

 Additionally, we strive to give our clients a voice at a time in their lives when they feel the most vulnerable and seek improvements in workplace safety to prevent future asbestos-related diseases from occurring.